dimasadryantos/workmotion/README.md

 4.there are two way to test the endpoints first using postman and using integration test that i have provided

 5.Please note if you found the integration test Error it's because the data that need to be provided before hand

+6.if table not generated try to delete postgre container and run docker compose up again
 ```

 ## 🏗 Here are some API you need to know :